RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 [stunnel](https://stunnel.org), an open-source secure proxy, to connect to an SSL-enabled Redis^e^ Cloud database.

-Important: This procedure is only required is you are **NOT** using an SSL/TLS enabled Redis client.
+Important: This procedure is only required if you are **NOT** using an SSL/TLS enabled Redis client.

 Connect to your client, set up and start stunnel as described in the